 It works for every reason most of the other getups in this article does.
 The fit is proper, the color palette is versatile, and the pieces are classic.

 IN THE END

-I hope you enjoyed reading this article on how to wear a bomber jacket and are feeling inspired to try one on for size.
+I hope you enjoyed reading this editorial on how to wear a bomber jacket and are feeling inspired to try one on for size.
 If you’ve always thought it just wasn’t your thing, you may surprise yourself.
 After all, finding one’s personal style is a journey.
 And one way to help us along that path is to take bits and pieces from various sources, get inspired, and ultimately put our your spin on it.

 Lastly, if you haven’t already, check out the lookbook video I created as a companion piece to this article.

 Cheers to your style!

 All photos are courtesy of Erica Torres, Founder of ETPhotography.